Inside the effort to keep independent, local news alive in Colorado Springs

 Grossman works on a laptop in his empty office, recently cleaned out to prepare for the newsroom going fully remote.

-Several former designers and writers are back, just weeks after being laid off — some returning to the same roles, and some as freelance contractors.
+Several former designers and writers are back, just weeks after being fired — some returning to the same roles, and some as freelance contractors.

-Grossman said that he tried to leave the door open for everyone to return, even while letting them go.
+Grossman said that he tried to leave the door open for everyone to return — even while firing them.
 He assured employees as they left his office that they were not being replaced.

 “I [told] them that we would have to put their services on pause until we figured some stuff out,” Grossman said.